The ultimate state of turbulent permeable-channel flow: Introduction

 \section{Introduction}

-\GKGK{One of the major interests among many researchers in engineering and geophysics is in the effect of wall surface properties on heat and momentum transfer in turbulent shear flows.} In particular, turbulent \GK{flows} over rough walls \GK{have} been extensively investigated \GK{experimentally and numerically}~\citep[\GK{see}][]{Jimenez2004}.
-In turbulent \GK{flows}, surface roughness \GK{on a wall usually} increases the drag \GK{thereon} in comparison to a smooth wall. \GK{In the fully rough regime at high Reynolds numbers $Re$, the friction coefficient $c_{f}$ can be independent of $Re$ as seen in the Moody diagram \citep{Moody1944}.} The scaling \GK{$c_{f}\sim Re^0$} corresponds to \GK{the Taylor dissipation law implying the inertial energy dissipation independent} of the kinematic viscosity \GK{$\nu$}.
-It is well known that in \GK{wall turbulence} there exists the similarity between heat and momentum transfer, \GK{empirically represented by $St\sim Pr^{\SM{-2/3}}c_{f}$} \citep{Chilton1934} between the Stanton number $St$ (\GK{a dimensionless wall heat flux}) and $c_{f}$, where $Pr$ is the Prandtl number. \GK{In rough-wall flows, however, $St$ decreases as $Re$ increases even in the fully rough regime where $c_{f}\sim Re^0$} \citep{Dipprey1963,Webb1971}. \GK{This dissimilarity is a consequence of flow separation from roughness elements.
+\REVGK{One of the major issues in engineering and geophysics is to understand the effects of wall surface properties on heat and momentum transfer in turbulent shear flows.
+Turbulent} \GK{flows} over rough walls \GK{have} been extensively investigated \GK{experimentally and numerically}~\citep[\GK{see}][]{Jimenez2004}. \REVGK{Surface} roughness \GK{on a wall usually} increases the drag \GK{thereon} in comparison to a smooth wall. \GK{In the fully rough regime at high Reynolds numbers $Re$, the friction coefficient $c_{f}$ can be independent of $Re$ as seen in the Moody diagram \citep{Moody1944}.} The scaling \GK{$c_{f}\sim Re^0$} corresponds to \GK{the Taylor dissipation law implying \MU{that the energy dissipation is} independent} of the kinematic viscosity \GK{$\nu$}. \MU{It is well known that in wall turbulence there exists a similarity between heat and momentum transfer, which can be empirically expressed as a relation between the Stanton number $St$ (i.e.\ a dimensionless wall heat flux) and the friction coefficient $c_f$, viz.\ $St\sim Pr^{-2/3}c_{f}$ \citep{Chilton1934}, where $Pr$ is the Prandtl number.} \GK{In rough-wall flows, however, $St$ decreases as $Re$ increases even in the fully rough regime where $c_{f}\sim Re^0$} \citep{Dipprey1963,Webb1971}. \GK{This dissimilarity is a consequence of flow separation from roughness elements.
 In the fully rough regime at high $Re$ (for $Pr\sim 1$), the viscous sublayer separates from the roughness elements to yield pressure drag on the rough wall, whereas the thin thermal conduction layer without any vortices is stuck to the rough surface \citep{MacDonald2019a}.